 Dr. Havovi JOSHI

-Dr Havovi Joshi is the Director, Centre for Case Learning Excellence at Singapore Management University (SMU).
-She is also the editor-in-chief of Asian Management Insights, and has served as a chief collaborator and editor on several book projects.
-Havovi is a widely published award-winning case author and the author of the book Tips and Tools: A Guide to Effective Case Writing.
-She has led numerous professional development workshops on case writing and case teaching.
+Dr Havovi Joshi is the Director of the Centre for Case Learning Excellence at Singapore Management University (SMU).
+An award-winning case author and widely published scholar, Havovi is the author of Tips and Tools: A Guide to Effective Case Writing.
+She has facilitated numerous workshops on case writing and teaching, and has served as a chief collaborator and editor for several prominent book projects.

-Havovi graduated with honours from the University of Delhi with a B.A.
-(Hons) in Mathematics, and then completed her Master in Business Administration from the Indian Institute of Management, Ahmedabad.
-She completed her Doctorate in Business Administration from SMU, where her thesis focused on global competitiveness and managing disruption in emerging markets.
+Havovi holds a B.A.
+(Hons) in Mathematics from the University of Delhi and an MBA from the Indian Institute of Management, Ahmedabad.
+She earned her Doctorate in Business Administration from SMU, where her research focused on global competitiveness and managing disruption in emerging markets.

 Lipika BHATTACHARYA